SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/EnumProcessAutomationOptionName.md

 # EnumProcessAutomationOptionName simple type

-List of Process Automation Option names that can be used.
+List of Process Automation option names that can be used.

 ## Content Type